-Reading conferences are one of my favorite parts of reading workshop.
-I didn't always feel that way; I was unsure about how to meet with each student, I didn't know when to fit it in, I wasn't sure what questions to ask.
-Reading conferences felt like one more thing to add to my already full plate.
-But, once I got organized and had a system for reading conferences, I saw how they are really the icing on the already amazing reading workshop cake.
+Reading conferences are one the best parts of reading workshop.
+I know it may not always feel that way; you may feel unsure of how to meet with each student, you may not know when to fit conferences into your already full schedule, and you may feel unsure of what questions to ask during a conference.
+Reading conferences should not feel like one more thing to add to your list, but an exciting part of your student's reading growth that you get to be a part of.
+Getting organized and having a system for a conferencing schedule allows you to appreciate reading conferences and see them as the icing on the already amazing reading workshop cake.

 Why are reading conferences so important?

-Reading conferences are where you really get to know your students as readers.
-You learn their reading behaviors, develop a relationship with them as a reader and you learn how to tailor your instruction to what they need.
-Our reading instruction teaches students to work things out in their head, becoming active readers as they dive into a text.
-Reading conferences allow them time to put their thoughts into words and gives them confidence as readers and speakers.
+Reading conferences are a time when you can really get to know your students as readers.
+You can learn their reading behaviors, develop relationships with them as readers, and learn how to tailor your instruction to what they need.
+Reading instruction teaches students to work things out in their heads, becoming active readers as they dive into a text.
+Reading conferences allow them time to put their thoughts into words and give them confidence as readers and speakers.

 What is a reading conference?